zanetaylor/zane.im/src/content/blog/hello-blog.md

 Alright let's get this obligatory inaugural post of the way y'all.

 I've put off properly starting a blog for **_so long._** It's actually kind of embarrassing.
 I don't even have a unique excuse, just all of the usual suspects. *No one will read it.
 I have nothing interesting to say.
 I'm too busy.
-What if people do read it but don't like it.
+What if people do read it but don't like it?
 What's it actually going to be about?
 What's the point?* And so on.
 I know, lame as fuck.

 In my defense, I technically did halfheartedly start a blog a few times over the last few years, but I never really committed.
 I chose a platform or framework, built out the basics, threw some words at the page a few times, then eventually neglected and abandoned it.
 All of those sabotaging excuses inevitably killed any momentum I was able to summon up in the first.
 Or, better yet, I would start overcomplicating things, or decide something else was more important.